justinwiley/vampire/README.md

 A while later, you're asked to compare your products to a customer's products.
 You create a new hierarchy for the customer's products, and write a slightly more complicated recursive function similar to the first that walks your products, comparing them with the other company.

 At this point you're feeling unclean, worried about how un-DRY all of this is.
-After all, you've got the thing you want to do, and was way to traverse the hierarcy, why rewrite the recursion over and over?

 You stumble across this charming, innocent looking gem.
 It's perfectly willing to help, all you have to do is invite it in.